-The Goodman Center houses two training programs, a clinical practicum program (one of the largest practicum sites in South Florida) and the Doctoral Psychology Internship.
+The Goodman Center houses three training programs, a Psy.D. practicum program (one of the largest practicum sites in South Florida), the Doctoral Psychology Internship and Speech and Language practicum program.
 The Center serves as a training site for the Doctoral Program in psychology of Albizu University, APA accredited program, and is also committed to training mental health professionals who are sensitive and responsive to cultural and ethnic issues.
 Graduate students working toward the Doctor of Psychology (Psy.D.) degree provide all services under the supervision of Florida licensed psychologists at the Center.
-All psychology doctoral-level students are required to spend their first two semesters of clinical practica at the Goodman Center, and then may be eligible to seek external practicum.
-Effective in the Fall 2016, the Goodman Center, also became the in-house training clinic for Albizu University's Speech & Language Pathology Program practicum students.
+All psychology doctoral-level students are required to spend their first semester of clinical practica at the Goodman Center, and then may be eligible to seek external practicum.